 - Tiedemannsbyen, Ensjø:

-Nearly all of the 158 units in the first area (area F) of the “Tiedemannsfabrikken” development, which was launched in spring 2016, have now been sold.
-Construction is well underway and the old Tiedemanns tobacco factory has been demolished.
-The units will be handed over to customers in late 2018/early 2019.
+Virtually all of the 158 units in the first area (area F) of the Tiedemannsfabrikken development, which was launched in spring 2016, have now been sold, with the units handed over to buyers in the final quarter of 2018.

-The sales process for the 222 units that form the second area (area E) of the “Tiedemannsfabrikken” development has been launched, and construction has started on the first phase.
-The first units in this area are due to be handed over to customers in late 2019/early 2020.
+The sales process for the 222 units that form the second area (area E) of the Tiedemannsfabrikken development has been launched, and construction has started.
+The first units in this area are due to be handed over to buyers in late 2019/early 2020.

 - Bråtejordet, Strømmen:

-Ferd Real Estate is developing a residential area in cooperation with Mestergruppen at Bråtejordet, adjacent to Strømmen station, 20 minutes north of Oslo.
-The project will comprise approximately 400 townhouses/detached houses/apartments.The first sales phase was launched in the autumn of 2014 and construction work on the first 40 units started in 2015.
-The first 95 units were handed over to customers in 2017, and the remaining 28 units in the first area (B5) will be handed over to customers during 2018.The next area to be developed (B7) is now in the detailed planning phase, and sales are expected to start in the first half of 2018.A total of 27 residential units were sold in Bråtejordet in 2017 (representing all the remaining units so far available for sale) as compared to 57 in 2016.
-A total of 123 units had been sold by the end of 2017.
+Ferd Real Estate is developing a residential area in collaboration with Mestergruppen in Bråtejordet, adjacent to Strømmen station.
+The project will comprise approximately 400 townhouses/detached houses/apartments.The first sales phase was launched in the autumn of 2014 and construction work on the first 40 units started in the summer of 2015.
+The first 123 units were handed over to buyers in 2017 and 2018.The next area to be developed (B7) is now in the detailed planning phase, and sales are expected to start in the first half of 2019.

 - Vestre Billingstad, Asker:

-Ferd Real Estate has cooperated with a number of real estate developers with the zoning plan for the western part of an area known as Billingstadsletta in Asker municipality, where residential housing developments totalling up to 1,650 units are planned.
-The zoning plan for Vestre Billingstad was approved by Asker municipality at the end of January 2018.Ferd Real Estate owns the property at Bergerveien 12, which is currently leased out to ABB.
+Ferd Real Estate is collaborating with a number of real estate owners on the zoning planning process for the western part of an area known as Billingstadsletta in Asker municipality where residential housing developments totalling up to 1,650 units will take place.
+Approval of the zoning plan for Vestre Billingstad was granted by Asker municipality at the end of January 2018.Ferd Real Estate owns the property at Bergerveien 12, which is currently leased by ABB.
 The lease contract with ABB is due to expire in some years’ time, and Ferd Real Estate is planning a residential development project for 420 units following expiry of the lease.

 Commercial property portfolio

-With the exception of the remaining areas in the recently completed office building in Asker, and the office building currently under construction at Østensjøveien 16 at Bryn/Helsfyr, virtually all available spaces were fully let at the start of 2018.
-Ferd Real Estate’s commercial rental portfolio amounted to approximately 145,000 sqm at the end of 2017.
+With the exception of the remaining areas in the recently completed office building development in Asker, and the office building currently under construction at Østensjøveien 16 in Bryn/Helsfyr, virtually all available space was fully let at the start of 2018.
+Ferd Real Estate’s commercial rental portfolio amounted to approximately 180,000 m2 at the end of 2018.